LLNL/axom/src/docs/web/index.rst

 Access to Axom projects/spaces in these Atlassian tools requires membership in the `toolkit` group on LC systems.
-Please contact the team for group access by sending an email request to 'asctoolkit-dev@llnl.gov'.
+Please contact the team for group access by sending an email request to 'axom-dev@llnl.gov'.

 ======================================================